-Bulk CrI_3 has van der Waals gaps between layers, which allows it to be exfoliated to a 2D single layer while maintaining FM order [67].
+Bulk CrI_3 has van der Waals gaps between layers, which allows it to be exfoliated to a 2D single layer while maintaining FM order [69].
 In this section, we report our calculations of chiral phonons in monolayer CrI_3 , with a focus on comparing the results with those in the bulk cases.

 The crystal structure of monolayer CrI_3 is depicted in Fig. 7.
-The magnetic group $P\bar{3}1m'$ is a Type-III blackwhite group, as was the case for bulk $\operatorname{Cr}2\operatorname{O}3$.
-The CrI_3 monolayer has higher structural symmetry than that of bulk CrI_3 due to the presence of dihedral mirrors (σ_d) and two-fold rotations about an in-plane axis (C'2) that are absent in the bulk.
-This results in a structural D{3d} point group, which is twice the size of the structural group S_6 of bulk CrI_3 .
+The magnetic group $P\bar{3}1m'$ is a type-III black-white group, as is the case for bulk Cr_2O_3 .
+The CrI_3 monolayer has higher structural symmetry than that of bulk CrI_3 due to the presence of dihedral mirrors (σ_d) and twofold rotations about an in-plane axis (C'2) that are absent in the bulk.
+This higher symmetry results in a structural D{3d} point group, which is twice the size of the structural group S_6 of bulk CrI_3 .
 However, the newly added symmetries are all antiunitary in the presence of the FM spin ordering, so that the unitary group is again just S_6 .

 Thus, we again label the perturbed phonons at Γ using irreps of S_6 , under which they decompose to $4A_g \oplus 4E_g \oplus 4A_u \oplus 4E_u$, where one A_u mode and two E_u modes are acoustic modes.
 Similar to bulk CrI3, the E_g and E_u irreps in the S_6 point group correspond to two 1D complex irreps rather than a single 2D irrep.
-As a result, the E_g and E_u chiral phonons are no longer doubly degenerate and have energy splittings when compared to bare the inter-irrep mixing in monolayer CrI_3 is found to be relatively weak, as demonstrated by the results presented in Table IX.
-This allows us to continue to refer to the perturbed phonons as, e.g., A{1g} -like based on their predominant character.
-Nevertheless, it is important to emphasize that the correct labeling of zone-center phonons should consider the irreps of the S_6 group rather than the D{3d} group.
+As a result, the E_g and E_u chiral phonons are no longer doubly degenerate and have energy splittings when compared to bare phonons.
+We refer to the E_g and E_u phonons as chiral phonons because they individually respect C_3 symmetry, but instead of having identity C_3 eigenvalues, they have complex eigenvalues (ε or ε^).
+In Table VIII, we present the energies, angular momenta, and C_3 eigenvalues of the E_g and E_u chiral phonons, along with the energies of the bare phonons as a reference.
+Additionally, we include the results for magnons.